German Shepherd Now

 $5,000+ is show or working territory.
 Unless you’re competing or training for professional work, you’re paying for capabilities most families don’t need.

 Whatever you spend on the dog, budget separately for first-year expenses, which run $2,500–$5,500 beyond the purchase price.
+Our monthly cost breakdown helps you plan for ongoing expenses after year one.

 What is a fair price for a German Shepherd puppy?
 From a reputable breeder with health testing, $1,500–$3,500 covers most pet-quality puppies.
 Below $800 raises questions about what’s been skipped.
 Above $5,000 usually means show or working bloodlines.